Campus Safety & Security Services

 By operating a vehicle on university property you are subject to all state and TIU motor vehicle regulations.
 All vehicles must check in with security or have a current TIU parking permit.
-Passes and permits may be obtained at the Gate House located by the Route 22 entrance.
+Passes and permits may be obtained at Trinity Central.

 Your safety and security is our highest priority.
 Please report any suspicious or criminal activity to Safety and Security Services at 847-317-6400.
 Located at the Deerfield Campus.

 The Career Development Office, located in the University Student Success Center, provides a variety of services designed to facilitate career planning and development for both students and alumni.
 The goal of the staff is to help each individual identify personal skills and interests, to guide students in developing those skills, and then to partner with them in marketing themselves to potential employers.
 Once full-time employment is secured, the Career Development Office maintains a relationship with alumni and assists in job transitions, résumé revisions, and other professional career issues as needed.
 Through their e-Classifieds online advertisement listings, Career Development also assists students in service learning, locating internships, and securing part-time employment.
-The Career Development Office also houses and processes Service Learning Credit records.
 Located at the Deerfield Campus.

 An important function of the Student Services Department in Florida is to provide a variety of services designed to facilitate career planning and development for students and alumni.
 The goal of the staff is to help each individual to identify personal skills and interests, to guide students in developing those skills, and then to partner with them in marketing themselves to potential employers.
 Services include resume and cover letter assistance, job search and interview preparations, employability workshops, and personal assessments.
 No guarantee of placement is made or implied.
 Located at the Florida Campus.

 College students living in residence halls that are not a part of Senior Privileged Housing are required to participate in one of Hawkins Dining Hall Block Meal Plans or the All Access Meal Plan that are available to them each semester.
 Located at the Deerfield Campus.